 So, who will read your business plan? who’s your audience? business plans are designed to communicate to a specific target audience, internal or external stakeholders.
 Stakeholders include anyone with a potential vested interest in your business even if you’re not looking for outside funding.

-A business plan is useful for persons, internal to the business your employees, management, sales etc. to know your mission and vision, as well as your target market and customers.
+A business plan is useful for persons, internal to the business your employees, management, sales, etc. to know your mission and vision, as well as your target market and customers.

-So, for investors, Banks, and Loan advisors’ business plans are essential.
+So, investors, Banks, and Loan advisors’ business plans are essential.
 Tell your plan to your intended audience and remember as your business expands so will your plan.

 When writing for internal stakeholders, focus on the detailed operations of the business, for example, include comprehensive data on the operating budget market research, competitor analysis, sales list, product design specifications, etc.